enddy1/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?

 How can you tell?
+It is usead in line 51 beacause calling back the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+What is always the same is the function but the value could change if you invoke it with a different value
 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of newRoll is personalDice function.

 ### Task 3 - Stretch Goals